The Dresden Files characters: Mister

 Mister is an exceptionally large gray tomcat who lives with Harry.
 In Storm Front, Harry says he found Mister as a small kitten in a trash can, about three years earlier.
 His tail was torn off by a dog or a car; he hates both.
 Mister weighs over 30 pounds, due to sheer size rather than fat; Harry muses that Mister is larger than some dogs and that his father "was a wild cat or a lynx or something", but more likely Mister is a Maine Coon.
 Mac, the owner of McAnally's, will make up the occasional doggy bag for Mister.
-Mister is uniquely described as the only living thing that appears exactly the same viewed normally or with Harry's Wizard's Sight.
+Harry describes Mister as the only living thing he knows of that looks exactly the same with or without the use of his Sight.

 Mister is also occasionally used by Bob, who possesses him in order to move around town during the day without being exposed to sunlight.
-In Changes, Mister ends up stranded on top of one of Harry's bookcases when the apartment house is set on fire, but he escapes after Harry breaks a window.
+In Changes, Mister becomes trapped on top of one of Harry's bookcases when the apartment house is firebombed, but he escapes after Harry breaks a window.
 Ghost Story reveals that he is safe and living with Murphy.